 • Pointe-au-Père near Rimouski is home to three outstanding sites:

 –> Onondaga Submarine – Right next to the lighthouse, you can visit the 90-metre-long submarine on a self-guided tour.
 Onondaga is the first submarine museum that opened in Canada.
-The site is closed for 2020 as well, but check it out next year.

 –> Empress of Ireland Museum is located across the road from the lighthouse and documents the tragical sinking of the liner.
 Over a thousand people died in 14 minutes which makes the event the greatest Canadian maritime tragedy.